opensearch-project/opensearch-benchmark/README.rst

 * Finding performance problems by attaching so-called telemetry devices
 * Comparing performance results

-We have also put considerable effort in Benchamrk to ensure that benchmarking data are reproducible.
+We have also put considerable effort in Benchmark to ensure that benchmarking data are reproducible.

 Quick Start
 -----------

-Benchamrk is developed for Unix and is actively tested on Linux and MacOS.
-Benchamrk supports `benchmarking OpenSearch clusters running on Windows <http://osbenchmark.readthedocs.io/en/stable/recipes.html#benchmarking-an-existing-cluster>`_ but Benchamrk itself needs to be installed on machines running Unix.
+Benchmark is developed for Unix and is actively tested on Linux and MacOS.
+Benchmark supports `benchmarking OpenSearch clusters running on Windows <http://osbenchmark.readthedocs.io/en/stable/recipes.html#benchmarking-an-existing-cluster>`_ but Benchmark itself needs to be installed on machines running Unix.

-Installing Benchamrk
+Installing Benchmark
 ~~~~~~~~~~~~~~~~

-**Note**: If you actively develop on OpenSearch, we recommend that you `install Benchamrk in development mode <https://osbenchmark.readthedocs.io/en/latest/developing.html#installation-instructions-for-development>`_ instead as OpenSearch is fast moving and Benchamrk always adapts accordingly to the latest master version.
+**Note**: If you actively develop on OpenSearch, we recommend that you `install Benchmark in development mode <https://osbenchmark.readthedocs.io/en/latest/developing.html#installation-instructions-for-development>`_ instead as OpenSearch is fast moving and Benchmark always adapts accordingly to the latest master version.

 Install Python 3.8+ including ``pip3``, git 1.9+ and an `appropriate JDK to run OpenSearch <https://www.elastic.co/support/matrix#matrix_jvm>`_ Be sure that ``JAVA_HOME`` points to that JDK.
 Then run the following command, optionally prefixed by ``sudo`` if necessary::